 Our commercial success depends, in part, on obtaining, defending, and maintaining patent and other intellectual property protection for the technologies used in our products.
 The patent positions of medical device companies, including ours, can be highly uncertain and involve complex and evolving legal and factual questions.
 Furthermore, we might in the future opt to license intellectual property from other parties.
-If we, or the other parties from whom we would license intellectual property, fail to obtain, defend, and maintain adequate patent or other intellectual property protection for intellectual property used in our products, or if any protection is reduced or eliminated, others could use the intellectual property used in our products, resulting in harm to our competitive business position.
+If we, or the other parties from whom we would license intellectual property, fail to obtain, defend, and maintain adequate patent or other intellectual property protection for intellectual property used in our products, resulting in harm to our competitive business position.
 In addition, patent and other intellectual property protection may not:

-- prevent our competitors from duplicating our products; - prevent our competitors from gaining access to our proprietary information and technology; - prevent our competitors from producing counterfeit products; - prevent our competitors or other parties from suing us for alleged infringement; or - permit us to gain or maintain a competitive advantage.
+- •prevent our competitors from duplicating our products; - •prevent our competitors from gaining access to our proprietary information and technology; - •prevent our competitors from producing counterfeit products; - •prevent our competitors or other parties from suing us for alleged infringement; or - •permit us to gain or maintain a competitive advantage.